Wildwood Cemetery

 Green Burials At Wildwood Cemetery

-In a green burial the body is not usually embalmed, although there are "green" embalming fluids available if that is important to you.
+In a green burial the body is not embalmed, although there are "green" embalming fluids available if that is important to you.
 The burial container is made of biodegradable materials (soft wood, cardboard, wicker) or the body is wrapped in a shroud.
 There is no vault or cement grave liner and the container or body is placed directly on the soil to biodegrade naturally.
-Usually the headstone or marker is made from indigenous material.
+Usually, the headstone or marker is made from indigenous material.
 We do not have specific rules about the container, but the funeral homes have different requirements.

 Green Burial Massachusetts is located in Greenfield, MA and has produced a brochure that will probably answer most of your questions: